ByungkyuKang/Portfolio/Data_Analysis_Projects/Korean_Sociodemographic_Analysis/README.md

 - Marital status
 - Region

-The project is designed as a complete data analysis workflow rather than a single notebook.
-As additional statistical and machine learning techniques are learned, the project will continue to expand.
+The project follows a complete data analysis workflow, beginning with exploratory data analysis, continuing through statistical hypothesis testing, and eventually expanding into predictive modeling using machine learning.

 ---